AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 #### Parameters:

-* featureMatrix: Matrix containing data.
+* predictedValue: A value that is predicted by the model.

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* probability: The probability of predicted value.

 #### Returns: